News / Cameron House reveals the full restoration

 The 3D animation shows the reconstruction of the original, listed building, which is being carefully restored.

-3DReid and main contractors ISG are working to complete the refurbishment in time for an April opening next year, with support from principal designer Thomson Gray, interior designer Greyline Design, and Hirst Landscape Architects.
+3DReid and main contractors ISG are working to complete the refurbishment in time for an August 2021 opening, with support from principal designer Thomson Gray, interior designer Greyline Design, and Hirst Landscape Architects.

 Ensuring the newly restored hotel offers an unrivalled guest experience, the restoration has required meticulous craftsmanship and attention to detail, which will be seen throughout the beautiful reinstated suites, reception areas and event spaces, all of which will be revealed on the run up to the grand reopening.